gvwilson/sensibleadventures/bookster/bookster.md

 Erileine swallowed dryly.
 "I'm not a magician."

 Razi smiled weakly.
-"Neither am I.  The spell is in the candles, and in the picture that is in the case.
+"Neither is anyone until they make their first bargain.
+Don't worry—most of the magic this will need is in the candles and the picture that are in the case.
 Lady Kembe paid their price when she made them–you don't have to worry about your teeth falling out, or having to stand on your head when you make water."

 "I wasn't," Erileine lied.
 "I just…" She shrugged.